AnastasiaKarpenko/introsde-2015-assignment-1/README.md

 # introsde-2015-assignment-1
-This is the description of what is done to accomplish the assignment 1 for Introduction to Service Design and Engineering course (University of Trento, EIT Digital Master program).
+This is the description of the code for the assignment 1 for Introduction to Service Design and Engineering course (University of Trento, EIT Digital Master program).